0x646e78/sonarq/README.md

-sonarq - a local soonarqube scanning solution
+sonarq - a local sonarqube scanning solution
 ---

 `sonarq.py` provides a local sonarqube scanner & server solution, driven from the cli.